shigu490/Shagis-chat-app/README.md

 ### Creating an Account
 1. Select "Create New Account" from the main menu
 2. Enter a username (no spaces allowed)
-3. Set a passworusernamevide your full name and a brief bio
+3. Set a password
+4. Provide your full name and a brief bio

 ### Logging In
 1. Select "Login" from the main menu